stephencweiss/stephencharlesweiss.com/content/blog/2019-06-13/json-stringify-spacer.md

 # With `JSON.Stringify` and Spacer

-Fortunately, tackling legibility is as easy as using the optional `spacer` parameter that’s part of the `JSON.Stringify` API.
+Fortunately, tackling legibility is as easy as using the optional `spacer` parameter that's part of the `JSON.Stringify` API.
 The `spacer` parameter is in the third position (second position is for an optional `replacer` function or array) and takes a string or number.

 The number refers to the number of leading space characters.